go-sphere/sphere/README.md

 ├── pkg                         # common packages
 ├── proto                       # proto files
 ```

 ### Usage

-You can fork this project and modify the code in internal and cmd to implement your own business logic.
+You can fork this project and modify the code in proto, internal and cmd to implement your own business logic.
 Please do not modify the code in pkg.
 If necessary, please raise an issue or PR.

 Alternatively, you can import this project in go mod and implement your own business logic in your project.

 ### License